jassics/security-study-plan/docker-security-study-plan.md

 3. Host hardening:
    1. Keep Docker engine and OS patched.
    2. Limit who can run Docker (docker group is effectively root).
+   3. Consider **rootless Docker/containerd** so the daemon and containers run without root privileges on the host.
-   3. Logging and monitoring of Docker daemon and containers.
+   4. Logging and monitoring of Docker daemon and containers.
 4. Integration with orchestration:
    1. How these concepts later map into Kubernetes or other orchestrators (see [Kubernetes Security Study Plan](kubernetes-security-study-plan.md)).